stela2502/ConverseCore/README.md

 make build
 ```

-Afterwards yopu need to adjust the Makefile and define your deploy paths as fit for your environment.
+Afterwards you need to adjust the Makefile and define your deploy paths as fit for your environment.
 And finally you can build the Slurm module using

 ```